DMV Point System in Oregon

 Almost all states try to motivate good driving by punishing habitual bad drivers―those who are repeatedly convicted of traffic tickets or who are involved in accidents.
 Some states employ a point system, whereby each infraction is assigned a certain number of points.
 Drivers who accumulate a set total of points in a particular time frame are further penalized (in addition to the traffic fines imposed by the court) by having their driver licenses suspended or revoked.

-The Driver Improvement Program treats drivers under 18 years old, who have provisional licenses, more harshly than those over 18―but the concept is the same.
+The Driver Improvement Program treats drivers who have provisional licenses more harshly than those on standard licenses.
 The more tickets you get for certain infractions, the less driving you'll be allowed to do.
 Here's how the schedule breaks down, by age group.

 If you need or want to check the status of your driver's license, you might want to order a driving record report.
 This record will spell out if your driver's license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what's on record at the DMV.
-This report will also show points against your license and, in some cases, information on any accidents you have had.
+Should your license have been revoked or suspended, the report will indicate that according to what's on record at the Driver and Motor Vehicle Services Division.
+This report will also show violations against your driver's license and, in some cases, information on any accidents you have had.